 Perception Versus Reality

-Most household cats are American shorthairs.
+Most household cats are domestic shorthairs.
 These cats come in a wide range of colors and patterns but share a common ancestry.
 In other words, a single litter can easily include a black, orange, and calico kitten.
 These siblings are likely to have a good deal in common, fur color notwithstanding.

 But that doesn't stop people from believing that cat color influences personality.
 For example, one survey indicates black cats more easily tolerate crowding and indoor living than tabby-pattern kitties.
 Owners of calico kitties say that they're "different" with c'attitude-plus compared to other color kitties.
 The "red" color was another early mutation, so this gene could be associated more closely with the personality of the earliest domesticated cats.
 A study of 84 British Shorthair kittens revealed that red, cream or tortoiseshell kittens (with the "red" gene) threw fits and struggled to escape for longer periods when handled by unfamiliar people, compared to kittens of other colors.